FAQs, Links & Videos

 Do I have to get an energy and water audit?

-Yes, beginning July 1, 2019 and according to the schedule here, building owners or representatives will have to prove that a building is energy and water efficient or that it is on a pathway to efficiency.
-Click here to see how to comply with performance requirements.
-See Section 91.9708.2 for the schedule for audits and retro-commissioning report compliance.
+Yes, beginning July 1, 2019, building owners or representatives will have to prove that a building is energy and water efficient or that it is on a pathway to efficiency.
+See Section 91.9708.2 for the schedule and more info on audits and retro-commissioning report compliance.

 How often do I have to show my building is energy and water efficient?